adamzap/landslide/README.md

 You can use macros to enhance your presentation:

+## Author

+Set the presentation author by using the `.author:` keyword on the first slide, eg.:

+    # First slide's title

+    .author: I am the author

+    Other content goes here

+You can toggle display of the author by pressing the `a` key.

 ## Notes

 Add notes to your slides using the `.notes:` keyword, eg.: